ninjaaron/administrative-scripting-with-julia/README.rst

 I like to start going over administrative scripting with the topic of files because files are fundamental to the way a Unix system thinks about data.
-If the filesystem were relational database, files would be the tables, and each line would be like a record.
+If the filesystem were a relational database, files would be the tables, and each line would be like a record.
 This is obviously not true of every file, but it is a pervasive pattern.
 To the system, files are not only data stored on disk.
 They can be anything that can do IO